-Embedded With the Learning Process
+Embedded w ith the Learning Process

 Embedded assessments are woven directly into the fabric of learning activities students undertake.
 Such assessments may be technology driven or simply a part of effective instruction, and they may appear in digital learning tools and games.
 They are generally invisible to the instructional process because they are embedded in the regular classroom activities.
-Embedded assessments have the potential to be useful for diagnostic and support purposes in that they provide insights into why students are having difficulties in mastering concepts and provide insights into how to personalize feedback to address these challenges.13 digital learning can support formative assessment practices16-including wraparound features such as annotation tools and dashboards-and ways that games can identify more nuanced conclusions about student learning outcomes.17
+Embedded assessments have the potential to be useful for diagnostic and support purposes in that they provide insights into why students are having difficulties in mastering concepts and provide insights into how to personalize feedback to address these challenges.15

-Game-based assessment is designed to leverage parallels between video game design and next-generation learning and assessment.^{14,15} Recent research has focused on promising ways that
+Game-based assessment is designed to leverage parallels between video game design and next-generation learning and assessment.16 Recent research has focused on promising ways that digital learning can support formative assessment practices^{17,18}-including wraparound features such as annotation tools and dashboards-and ways that games can identify more nuanced conclusions about student learning outcomes.19